Variation for Three Players

 Basra is a fun engaging card game that is played widely in coffee houses throughout the Middle East.
 It is a game that offers something different to following suit and winning tricks.
 Basra is best described as a fishing game.
 Simple in its mechanics and easy going in its style, Basra provides a rich opportunity for strategy and skill.

 Having been played widely in Greece, Cyprus, Lebanon and all over the Mediterranean from as far back as the days of the Ottoman Empire, Basra appears in a number of variations.
-The version we will explain here is common in Lebanon and makes for an excellent card game for two players.
+The version that will be explained here makes for an excellent card game for three players.
+Each player plays for themselves.

 Standard deck of 52 cards.